SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

    now we will calculate Gm transconductance parameter to find it we simply use the ```deriv()``` command this will help in taking derivative with respect to independent variable present at the current simulation.
 As we are aware of the definition of Gm i.e *dIds/dVds* so we will get the respectibe plot

+   *You can go through this [Ngspice documentation](https://ngspice.sourceforge.io/docs/ngspice-manual.pdf) to get an idea of terminal commands and their syntax.*

+   Now as we have now all the required important plots with us for NMOS we can get the same for PMOS by following the same procedure.

+   one point to note here is that you can notice that when we measure the current for both the NMOS and PMOS at the same voltage we will be getting different voltage, now to get that same for both the MOSFET at same voltage the condition is *W/L of PMOS = x * W/L OF NMOS*

+CODE_SHOWN BLOCK

+## Strong 0 and Weak 1